PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

   - Version
     - It shows version
     - For `Donor Advised Fund` & `Donor Advised Fund - Managed`, shows `N/A`.
+- On hover of records, shows hover effect and vertmore action.
+Vertmore action: `Delete`
+- On click, opens the view dialog of ASA.
 - Records are shown in the descending order of the `Effective From` date.
 (Latest records will be shown at top)

 #### UI Rule
 - [Mockup of ASA details tab](https://drive.google.com/file/d/1ZwCmy0XWX9ytGqghzF40L2rXbFY3Fnee/view?usp=sharing)
 - [Mock up of history tab](https://drive.google.com/file/d/1IacPH5W82SlIYunkfMxyNwQoUTYWYFGc/view?usp=sharing)

+### View ASA dialog
+### UX RUle
+- Applicable only for Amended ASAs.
+- Shows `Household/ASA Entity` & `Alternative Payor` as link.
+On click, open that entity in new page.
+- Show `Delete` action at right side of the header.
+On click, open detele confirmation diaog.
+- Column of the Fee Details table
+  - From
+  - To
+  - Frequency
+  - Fixed Fee
+    - Shows `Yes/No`.
+  - Annual
+  - AUM Fee
+    - Shows `Yes/No`.
+  - Type
+  - Discount
+    - Shows `Yes/No`.
+  - Percentage
+  - Minimum Annual Fee
+    - Shows `Yes/No`.
+  - Amount
+- Shows `-` when data is not available for any column.
+- Records are shown in the descending order of the `From Date`.
+- Show proper message when no records available in fee details section.

+### UI Rule
+- Placeholder text: `No Fees Available`

 ## Fee Details